 The Old Yang Form was also called the `Six Routines’ and the ’13 Postures’.
-Six Routines because the long form was broken into six seperate routines and practiced as such until the skill attainment and endurance of the students reached a point that they could link all six together into one long routine and practice it as a whole.
-The Old Yang Form differs only on details with the standardised Yang Form of Yang Cheng Fu.
-One needs to note that Yang Cheng Fu himself did not standardise the form.
+Six Routines because the long form was broken into six separate routines and practiced as such until the skill attainment and endurance of the students reached a point that they could link all six together into one long routine and practice it as a whole.
+The Old Yang Form differs only on details with the standardized Yang Form of Yang Cheng Fu.
+One needs to note that Yang Cheng Fu himself did not standardize the form.
 Its just that he spread the form so widely that his method of doing the form became the accepted standard.

 The Old Yang Form retains the ‘strength explosions’ (Fa-Jing) and jumping kicks (one only).
-We know that the sequence of the Old Yang Form and the standardised Yang Form is almost the same.
+We know that the sequence of the Old Yang Form and the standardized Yang Form is almost the same.
 From the old manual of Wu Yu Xiang also records a very similar sequence.

 It is interesting to note that in this old manual the name `Grasp Sparrow’s Tail’ is used.
 This points to the fact that the name `Grasp Sparrow’s Tail’ was in use during the early days when Yang Lu Chan first started teaching in Yung Nien.
-In a later compilation by Li I Yu, the name of the posture is changed to `Lazily Arranging Clothes’ which would indicate a post-Chen Qing Ping date (Wu Yu Xiang travelled to seek out Chen Chang Xin but stayed instead in Zhao Bao Villiage to learn from Chen Ching Ping).
+In a later compilation by Li I Yu, the name of the posture is changed to `Lazily Arranging Clothes’ which would indicate a post-Chen Qing Ping date (Wu Yu Xiang traveled to seek out Chen Chang Xin but stayed instead in Zhao Bao Villiage to learn from Chen Ching Ping).